Loosen Tight Clothing

 Eat slowly and keep portions small.
 Try scheduling six small meals throughout the day instead of three large meals.
 Don’t stuff yourself — stop when you feel full.

-Stopping Heartburn In Its Tracks
+Stopping Heartburn in Its Tracks

 Some days, even the best acid reflux home remedies just don’t cut it.
 An over-the-counter acid reducer can help.
 PEPCID® works fast to relieve heartburn and controls acid all day or all night*.